lokanta/lokanta.github.io/_posts/2024-11-14-machine-worse.md

 if they just make everything worse
 at least we can
 bow
-for it feels good to bow
+it feels good to bow
 it feels good to give in
-it feels good to let
+it feels good
-the machines fulfill their destiny
+to let the machines fulfill their destiny
 to let the machines be greater
 and us lesser
 to worship them
 our new gods
-because what did the old gods do for us anyway?
+what did the old gods do for us anyway?
 let our souls be acid
 and our thoughts be fire
 and our veins be metal